Sustainable Factory (Procurement and Production Initiatives)

 Konica Minolta calculates points for the hazard risk of substances based on a unique calculation method used in its safety verification system.
 This quantifies the hazardousness based on three factors: (1) type and degree of hazardousness; (2) level of safety measures; and (3) amount used.
 Using these numbers, it is possible to compare different types of risks—such as the danger of an explosion or serious health effects such as carcinogenicity—on the same scale.
 In this way, Konica Minolta quantitatively assesses the potential risks of hazardousness in chemicals.

 Risk management that envisions substance usage

 Since risks differ depending on the form of exposure, Konica Minolta classifies substances into four categories that envision usage, ranging from use under strict safety controls (e.g., at production sites) to use by the general public, which cannot be assumed to take safety measures.
 It then specifies safety requirements according to the different risks in order to carry out more practical risk management.

 When there is a necessity to use highly hazardous chemicals, Konica Minolta holds a safety determination meeting to stipulate rigorous management conditions for minimizing risks in terms of procurement, storage, handling, and disposal.

 Risk assessment during continual use

-Even after incorporating a chemical into the production process after conducting a risk assessment, Konica Minolta checks periodically to make sure that there are no changes in the amount used or the conditions of use.
+Even after incorporating a chemical into the production process following risk assessment, Konica Minolta checks periodically to make sure that there are no changes in the amount used or the conditions of use.
 If there are any changes, a risk assessment is performed again to ensure appropriate management.

 Reducing and Fully Phasing out Chemicals